Solving your puzzles

 Before you place a bid (green arrow above), you must be sure that you understand what the requester is seeking.
 If you do not, please use the comments section of the puzzle first to ask the questions which will help you to evaluate this (purple arrow above).
 Following any exchange of comments, If you are still not confident that you can answer the query as it is described, you should not place a bid upon it.

-However, if you think you can answer it, place your bid which must be a minimum of £3 per job.
+However, if you think you can answer it, place your bid which can be free or you can make a charge.

 TIP: This information can be set in the terms and conditions field of your profile too.